chrisstaudinger/HomeGrownLocal-2-sided-marketplace-Rails-App/README.md

 # Section 3: Short Answer Questions

-1. What is the need (i.e. challenge) that you will be addressing in your project?
+**1. What is the need (i.e. challenge) that you will be addressing in your project?**

 The need of this project that is being addressed is the challenge of reducing the amount of power and/or the monopoly corporate conglomorates have over Australia.
 Moreover, the challenge of increasing society's health and/or reducing disease in Australia's population.

-2. Identify the problem you’re trying to solve by building this particular marketplace App?
-Why is it a problem that needs solving?
+**2. Identify the problem you’re trying to solve by building this particular marketplace App?
+Why is it a problem that needs solving?**

 The justification for a service that allows communities to buy fresh, local produce is well established.
 The problem for Australian communities is a lack of options that are utilising the expansive reach of current day technology.
 We know this because: